Meet Your ISSI Instructors

 Skip CrosbySkip Crosby

-As one of ISSI's newest instructors, Skip joined the program in 2022 and is eager to return.
+As one of ISSI's newest instructors, Skip joined the program in 2022 and loves coming back each year.
 Skip's passion is continuous learning and striving to develop the most effective language acquisition strategies.
 Feedback from a recent student epitomizes this goal: "This class was interesting because I did not think I was understanding the language, and then we would be given a reading assignment or test and I realized I fully understood what he had been teaching us!
 I was learning without realizing I was learning!"
 How neat is that?
 One of Skip's top secrets for Spanish learners is to listen to and read highly repetitive and comprehensible language.

 Susanna Janssen